anurag-327/socicons/README.md

 - Yelp (`yelp`)

 Please note that this is not an exhaustive list, and socicons continues to add support for more icons.
 Make sure to check for updates regularly.

+## Contributions
+Socions is an open-source project, and contributions are welcome.
+If you'd like to add support for additional icons or improve the library, please submit a pull request on our GitHub repository.

+License
+Socions is released under the MIT License.
+See the LICENSE file for more details.

+## Support
+If you have any questions, issues, or feature requests, please create an issue on our GitHub repository or reach out to us at support@socionslibrary.com.

+Thank you for choosing Socions for your icon needs!

+Happy coding!